Dev2139/Activity-Tracker-Extension/README.md

 4. Click **Load unpacked** and select the folder containing the extension files.

 5. The extension will now be added to Chrome, and its icon will appear in the extensions bar.
+   (I made a file Explaination.md in which I explained detail that how to deploy an extension to chrome web store)

 ## Usage